McDic/pokercraft-local/README.md

 so please read when you generated a file.
 There are following sections;

+### Tournament Summary Analysis

 1. Historical Performances
 2. RRE Heatmaps
-3. Bankroll Analysis with Monte-Carlo simulation
+3. Bankroll Analysis with Monte-Carlo Simulation
 4. Your Prizes
 5. RR by Rank Percentiles

+### Hand History Analysis

+1. All-in Equity Chart